 Preliminary and detailed design of the odour control system will be completed followed by construction.
 Permits and approvals (such as an Environmental Compliance Approval for air and noise) will need to be obtained.

-It is proposed to begin this process of implementation immediately.
-This will be initiated by a report to the City of Peterborough Council requesting permission to utilize the City owned preferred site.
-It is proposed to use funds presently available in the Capital Budget for the Landfill and to come back to the Waste Management Committee and City Council for additional funds if needed.
+It is proposed to begin this process of implementation immediately using funds presently available in the Capital Budget for the Landfill and to come back to the Waste Management Committee and City Council for additional funds if needed.
 It is hoped that a successful resolution of the excess soil on the Landfill site (i.e. a solution that is cheaper than presently envisioned) will free up some already committed capital funds to be used on the resolution of the Neal Drive odour problems.